tuan188/MGCleanArchitecture/skeleton.md

-# Creating A Skeleton Project
+# Creating a Skeleton Project

-To create a skeleton for a new project named MyApp, do the following steps.
+To create a skeleton project named MyApp, do the following steps.

 _Note: This tutorial applies to Xcode 11.5_

 ### Step 1:
-Open Xcode and create a new project using Single View App template.
+Open Xcode and create a new project using Single View App template, choose Storyboard and Include Unit Tests.

 <img width="600" alt="New Xcode Project" src="images/new_project.png">